/**

 *

-* @param {string[]} [setup.publicRoutes] - Define public routes (skip login)
+* @param {string[]} [config.publicRoutes] - Define public routes (skip login)

 */

-init(setup = {}) {
+init(config = {}) {

-if (setup.publicRoutes) kiss.router.publicRoutes = setup.publicRoutes
+kiss.router.publicRoutes = config.publicRoutes

 // Observe hash changes